LLNL/axom/src/axom/core/docs/sphinx/core_containers.rst

   Array a = [2, 5, 11, 4]
   After inserting two values, Array a = [2, 5, 6, 11, 1, 4]

-In the future, it will be
-possible to take "views" of the underlying array data that allow for flexible reinterpretation via different striding.

 Applications commonly store tuples of data in a flat array or a ``std::vector``.
 In this sense, it can be thought of as a two-dimensional array.  ``Array`` supports arbitrary dimensionalities but an alias, ``MCArray``